hysan/FlaskReactPostgresStack/README.md

 3. Communicate to a database - in this case, PostgresSQL via SQLAlchemy ORM & psycopg2
 4. Protect our site with JWT via PyJWT - implemented in the boilerplate already
 5. Optionally allow CORS to specified resources.
+6. Automatic caching (if configured) by having transpiled asset files with hashes in the name (via Flask-Webpack).

 **React.js**